theo-armour/2022/pages/arts-sciences-wikipedia/improv.md

 > Every Secret Improv performance is a unique, fast paced, interactive, laugh out loud improv comedy experience!

 Secret  Improv  is the winner of  SF Magazine's  Best Comedy Show: "Since 2008, a regular troupe of trained improvisers has been putting on this beloved late-night comedy show based largely on on-the-spot audience suggestions...the intimate space feels more like hanging out in your living room with friends.
-There’s a full bar but no drink requirement, and free Oreos!"
+There's a full bar but no drink requirement, and free Oreos!"

 > Free, all welcome, drop in, improv classes at St. Cyprian Church starting at 7pm to around 9:30 pm.
 2097 Turk Blvd, San Francisco, CA 94115